Hot chocolate benefits abound, y’all!

 10: It’s got a punch of fiber.

-One tbsp has 1.8 grams of fiber.
-When I make my hot cocoa, I typically use two tbsp, so 3.4 grams in my cup deliciousness.
+One tablespoon has 1.8 grams of fiber.
+When I make my hot cocoa, I typically use two tablespoons, so 3.4 grams in my cup deliciousness.

 Flavonoids are mind-blowing compounds and cocoa has two amazing flavonoids: epicatechin and catechin.
 The first one, epicatechin, relaxes blood vessels and lowers blood pressure.
 The second, catechin, acts as an antioxidant and reduces inflammation in the body.